alext-sap/lx-collabo/test/doc/newline_character.md

-# Newline Characters
+# Newline Character

-Tags for newline characters can usually be placed anywhere in translation as long as they appear on their own.
+Tags for newline character can usually be placed anywhere in translation as long as they appear on their own.

 | XTM Workbench | HTML Output |
 | --- | --- |